atulbtridhyaintuit/react-native-admob/README.md

 ### Android

 On Android the AdMob library code is part of Play Services, which is automatically added when this library is linked.

-But you still have to manually update your `AndroidManifest.xml`, as described in the [Google Mobile Ads SDK documentation](https://developers.google.com/admob/android/quick-start#update_your_androidmanifestxml).

 ## Usage